Hangpan Dada: Military service

 Dada joined the 3 Para (SF) on 28 October 1997.
 In 2005, he was transferred to the Assam Regimental Centre, and on 24 January 2008, he joined the 4th battalion, Assam Regiment.
 He then requested a transfer to 26th Rashtriya Rifles battalion on operations in Kupwara district, Jammu and Kashmir.
-He was posted to 35 Rashtriya Rifles in May 2016, the unit with which he was serving when he was martyr in action.
+He was posted to 35 Rashtriya Rifles in May 2016, the unit with which he was serving when he was killed in action.

-Ashok Chakra
+Ashok Chakra Action

 On the night of 26 May 2016, Dada, as Sabu Post Commander of 35 Rashtriya Rifles, while establishing a stop along with his section at 12,500 feet, led a charge on hiding terrorists in the Shamshabari Ranges in Naugam, Jammu and Kashmir, resulting in the neutralisation of four heavily armed terrorists.
 He along with his team spotted the movement of terrorists in the area and engaged them in a fierce encounter that went on for over 24 hours.
 He charged at the spot where terrorists were and killed two terrorists on the spot and later the third one after a hand-to-hand scuffle as they slid down the hill towards the Line of Control.
 Dada sustained a sudden burst of automatic fire from the hiding fourth terrorist, receiving a gun shot wound.
 He continued to pin down the fourth terrorist and later succumbed to his injuries received before wounding the terrorist.

 Dada's action of eliminating three terrorists in an engagement at close quarters and injuring a fourth one, in disregard to his personal safety, foiled the infiltration bid and ensured the safety of his men.
 He was honoured posthumously, with the government announcing the highest gallantry award during peacetime operations, the Ashok Chakra, on the eve of the Republic Day in 2017.